TL;DR

-Rachel Reeves has delivered her Autumn Budget 2025 today, 26 November.
+Rachel Reeves delivered her Autumn Budget on 26 November 2025.
 It raises around £26bn a year by 2029/30 through frozen thresholds, higher taxes on investment income and new charges on wealth and driving.
+The first wave of changes takes effect in April 2026, just weeks away.

 If you run a UK marketing or creative agency, this article tells you exactly how you are affected and what to do about it.